lyledean1/flutter_whisper.cpp/README.md

 2. Add a reference to this file in XCode, make sure its in the Runner/Runner directory (important for the lookup in the Rust code, or change the path in the Rust code to reference this)
 3. Update the Rust code in `./rs_whisper_gpt/src/api.rs` to reference the name of the model
 4. Run the flutter_rust_bridge_codegen command as described below to generate new bindings.

+### Changing the language

+You can change the language of the model, you just need to set the language in the api call to the same code as the language you would like to use.
+You also need to make sure you use the correct model i.e ggml-tiny.bin instead of ggml-base.en.bin.
+See [OpenAI Whisper](https://github.com/openai/whisper#available-models-and-languages) for more details.

 ## Editing the Rust Bindings via Flutter Rust Bridge